AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/attribution-mapping-methodology.md

 ---
 unique-page-id: 18874716
-description: Attribution Mapping Methodology - [!DNL Marketo] Measure - Product Documentation
+description: Attribution Mapping Methodology - [!DNL Marketo Measure] - Product Documentation
 title: Attribution Mapping Methodology
 exl-id: 4d54dd20-9a82-4b87-8908-ced2bd9c0f2f
 ---
 # Attribution Mapping Methodology {#attribution-mapping-methodology}

 Attribution Object Mapping is the process of looking up certain objects in your CRM (Contacts, Opportunities, Accounts) to create attribution touchpoints into the associated opportunity.
-In other words, it's Marketo Measure's way of understanding which touchpoints to include in the attribution model based on your current CRM's processes.
+In other words, it's the [!DNL Marketo Measure] way of understanding which touchpoints to include in the attribution model based on your current CRM's processes.

 ## Account ID Mapping {#account-id-mapping}